 Depending on our current circumstances and motivations, this may entail volunteering, starting a new business, expanding a business, or some personal project which one enjoys and brings value to others.
 In a previous blog post called Make Money After Retiring, I provided a few ideas in order to get you thinking in that direction.

 Some projects may involve taking care of parents or grandchildren, or having the time to volunteer at a local convalescent home or retirement center.
 Those of us who have hobbies which we love can turn these interests into income producing enterprises, or if money is not an issue, just enjoy the activity as often as we desire.

 Getting beyond the idea that we have to do things just to make money without considering our intrinsic fulfillment from the task, is something best addressed as early in life as possible, but it is never too late to break free.

 Finding meaningful work — A Few Thoughts on Baby Boomers

-At this point in our lives it is ideal that we have found meaningful work which we have pursued over many years to the benefit of ourselves and others.
-This may or may not be the case.
+For baby boomers especially, it is gratifying to have found meaningful work which we have pursued over many years to the benefit of ourselves and others.
+This may or may not be the case for everyone.
 Regardless, it is never too late to embrace our interests and passions and create a desirable income doing so.

 Since eighty percent (80%) of Baby Boomers in their early 50s are employed or running a business and one-third of the oldest boomers are still working, it makes sense to find ways to create a meaningful work situation full or part-time.
 Many of these Baby Boomers (67%) are not fully engaged or enjoying what they do.

 Although many Baby Boomers have very high-paying jobs, fifty-four percent (54%) spend several hours a week (5 to 20 hours) searching for a new job.
 One reason is that sixty-five percent (65%) of Boomers are looking for more meaningful work, and fifty-seven percent (57%) are looking for their desired location.